willstMSFT/microsoft-365-docs/microsoft-365/loop/loop-workspaces-storage-permission.md

 ## Loop workspace membership and Microsoft 365 groups

 Loop workspaces currently have one type, with membership visible and manageable within the Loop app by the workspace owner.
 However, there's no integration with Microsoft 365 groups or Security groups.
+Microsoft Roadmap ID 422728 addresses this for Microsoft 365 groups.

 Currently, owners can't assign new members as owners.
 If the owner leaves the company, the workspace becomes ownerless, remain in the tenant, and isn't automatically deleted.
 Administrators can't assign new owners to ownerless workspaces.
+Microsoft Roadmap ID 362124 and 421613 address this.

 PowerShell support for number of owners on a SharePoint Embedded container isn't yet available.
 Once it is, to find ownerless workspaces, query Loop workspace containers in SharePoint Embedded.
 For more information, see [Consuming Tenant Admin](/sharepoint/dev/embedded/concepts/admin-exp/cta), and [Get-SPO Container](/powershell/module/sharepoint-online/get-spocontainer).
 The Loop Application ID is listed in [Summary of governance, lifecycle, and compliance capabilities](/microsoft-365/loop/loop-compliance-summary).

 There are other types of groups and membership lists in the Microsoft ecosystem, such as Microsoft 365 groups and Security groups.
 Currently, Loop workspace membership doesn't use these groups or lists.
+Microsoft Roadmap ID 422728 addresses this for Microsoft 365 groups.

 ## Storage management after user departure